 The Plan is a contributory, multiemployer, multidivisional registered pension plan governed by a Board of Trustees which is responsible for overseeing the management of the Plan, including the investment of the assets and administration of the benefits.
 The Credit Union is one of several employers participating in the 1.75% Defined Benefit Division of the Plan.
-As of September 30, 2020, this Division covered about 3,630 active employees and approximately 1,185 retired plan members, with reported assets of approximately \$923,600.
+Based on the fourth quarter's information for 2024 this Division covers about 3,200 (2023 - 3,400) active employees, 2,000 (2023 - 2,100) inactive members and approximately 1,600 (2023 - 1,600) retired plan members, with reported assets of approximately \$1,250,000.
 At least once every three years, an actuarial valuation is performed to assess the financial position of the Plan and the adequacy of the funding levels.
-The most recent actuarial valuation of the 1.75% Division of the Plan as at December 31, 2018 indicated a going concern surplus of \$31,600 and a solvency deficiency of \$99,500, based on market value assets of approximately \$735,000.
+The most recent actuarial valuation of the 1.75% Division of the Plan conducted as at December 31, 2021 indicated a going concern surplus of \$112,500 and a solvency deficiency of \$10,400.
 Employer contributions to the Plan are established by the Trustees upon advice from the Plan's actuaries, including amounts to finance any solvency deficiencies over time.
-The next formally scheduled actuarial valuation is for the reporting date of December 31, 2021 although the Trustees have the discretion of conducting a valuation for an earlier reporting date.
-The Credit Union paid \$1,924 (2019 - \$1,844) in employer contributions to the plan in fiscal year 2020.
+The next formally scheduled actuarial valuation is for the reporting date of December 31, 2024.
+The Credit Union paid \$1,552 in employer contributions to the plan in fiscal year 2024 (2023 - \$1,580).